Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 Bar-Retained Dentures

 • Pros: Excellent retention and stability, even distribution of pressure.
-Bar-retained dentures can also be considered as removable implant supported dentures, providing a secure fit on implants and ease of maintenance.
+Bar-retained dentures can also be considered as removable implant-supported dentures, providing a secure fit on implants and ease of maintenance.

 • Cons: More complex to fabricate, can be more expensive than other implant options.